 RUNNING state.
 A

-managed instance group will automatically recreate an instance that is not
+MIG automatically recreates an instance that is not

 RUNNING.
-However, relying only on instance state may not be sufficient.
+However, relying only on VM state may not be sufficient.
 You

 may want to recreate instances when an application freezes, crashes, or runs